Dawn of the Dead (1978 film): Remake

-Released in 2004, the remake was directed by Zack Snyder (in his directorial debut) and written by James Gunn.
+Released in 2004, the remake of Dawn of the Dead was directed by Zack Snyder (in his directorial debut) and written by James Gunn.
 It stars Sarah Polley, Ving Rhames, and Jake Weber with cameos from original cast members Ken Foree, Scott Reiniger, and Tom Savini.

 Novelization

 George Romero and Susanna Sparrow's paperback book based on the film was released in 1978.
 It was reissued, with a new introduction by Simon Pegg, on May 26, 2015, by Gallery Books.
 It was reissued again in November 2020, with Pegg's introduction and new artwork, as part of Second Sight Films' limited edition Blu-ray release of the film.